doctypehuman/sql/README.md

 		SELECT * FROM Customer
 		WHERE Country='Denmark';

-The above statement shoudl give you an idea of the syntax.
+The above statement should give you an idea of the syntax.
 It goes like this:

 		SELECT Col_1,Col_2,...Col_N
 		FROM TABLE_NAME